HOPEFUL ADOPTIVE PARENTS

 - Amy Imber, Connecting Hearts Adoption Services

-“It can be hard for prospective adoptive parents to find expecting parent workshops that focus less on birthing and nursing and instead include more information on infant care and the first weeks home.
+“It can be hard to for prospective adoptive parents to find expecting parent workshops that focus less on birthing and nursing and instead include more information on infant care and the first weeks home.
 An adoptive parent’s journey to parenthood is unique and Valerie’s on-demand infant care class is designed specifically with the needs of adoptive parents in mind.”

 - Kristy Galbraith, Adoptions From The Heart